bernardocarvalho/MARTe2/Docs/User/source/tutorial/generalStructure/main_schematic.rst

 * **Storage**: In addition to establishing the rules of the system and receiving from/loading into the instrumentation the appropriate information, the Control System should store all the relevant information in a database (EPICS, MDS+, etc.) for subsequent use.

-In our case, MARTe2 provides support to all these activities via a set of GAMs, which may come included in the MARTe2-components library or that can be programmed by the end-user.
-Some of the ones included in the MARTe2-components library used in the examples in this training are the following:

-**Input/Output**:

-* `IOGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1IOGAM.html#details>`_: This is a GAM which is used to manage the input/output operations.
-It serves as a direct link between Datasources, allowing for a transparent interchange of data between them, even if their protocols are not initially compatible.
+In our case, MARTe2 provides support to all these activities via a set of GAMs included in the MARTe2-components package, that we can complement as needed with dedicated ones.
+Some of the components provided of-the-shelf with MARTe2 are the already well-known `IOGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1IOGAM.html#details>`_ that as we have seen is used to manage the input/output operations serving as a direct link between Datasources, allowing for a transparent interchange of data between them, even if their protocols are not initially compatible or the `HistogramGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1HistogramComparator.html#details>`_ GAM, that determines to which bin of a histogram belongs a given occurrence.

-**Measurement and Control**:

-* `SSMGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1SSMGAM.html>`_: This GAM is the core of the Control System.
-It implements a Generic State Space Model that defines the control system equations:

-    *x[k+1] = Ax[k]+Bu[k]*
-    *y[k] = Cx[k]+Du[k]*

-From the input vector u[k], the system of equations generate the so called output vector y[k] (with dimensions [q x 1]) and the state vector x[k] (with dimensions [n x 1]) which control the change between states of the system.

-Also, MARTe2 has with some additional GAMs that provide supporting features such us:

-* `WaveformGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1Waveform.html#details>`_: This GAM provides with the generic common functions and variables to generate any kind of waveform signal.
-It is the base for derived clases such as the `WaveformSinpGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1WaveformSin.html>`_ or the `WaveformChirpGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1WaveformChirp.html>`_, for example.

-* `HistogramGAM <https://vcis-jenkins.f4e.europa.eu/job/MARTe2-Components-docs-master/doxygen/classMARTe_1_1HistogramComparator.html#details>`_: This GAM determines to which bin of a histogram belongs a given occurrence.

-With all this in mind we can start creating a MARTe2-based Control System application.
+With all this in mind we can start creating an introductory MARTe2-based Control System application.